 6. Due to the limited time available, the contact group was not able to reach consensus on either the text or the modality.
 Annex 1 of document SC63 Doc.7.2.
 Rev.1, presented as Annex 1 to the present document for continued discussion, takes note of the views expressed during discussions at SC63.
 In Decision SC63-37, the Standing Committee took note of the views expressed regarding the process for recruiting a new Secretary General and requested SC64 to continue discussions on this matter on the basis of the annex to document SC63 Doc.7.2.
 Rev.1.
 Annex 1 of that document is presented as Annex 1 of the present document for continued discussion.

-Annex 1
+[Annex 1

 Draft resolution on the process for recruiting a new Secretary General

-1. ACKNOWLEDGING that the selection of a new Secretary General of the Convention on Wetlands is one of the Standing Committee’s responsibilities; and
+1. ACKNOWLEDGING that the selection of a new Secretary General of the Convention on Wetlands is one of the Standing Committee’s responsibilities [and that the process for the selection of a new Secretary General must be inclusive and transparent]; and

-2. RECOGNIZING that the task is to hire the best qualified person for the job, regardless of gender, age, nationality or corresponding Convention regionality;
+2. RECOGNIZING that the task is to hire the best qualified person for the job,

+[2bis.
+Recognizing the need to promote gender and equitable regional representation at different steps in the selection process;]

 THE CONFERENCE OF THE CONTRACTING PARTIES

+[Current Secretary Generals’ efforts are reviewed through X process at X time during their first term to determine if they are eligible for renewal for the maximum term length as Secretary General.

+If the current SG receives reviews of exemplary performance, they are able to be renewed through the approval of the Standing Committee.

+If not, the following process is considered:]

 3.

 DECIDES to start the recruitment process as soon as possible after the Chair of the Standing Committee has communicated that the Secretary General is ending his/her employment;